wkappel/AMET/docs/AMET_QuickStart_Guide_v16.md

 ```
 cd $AMETBASE/scripts_db/aqExample
 ```
-Change the setting of AMETBASE and AMET\_DATABASE in aqProject_post_only.csh and run the script.
+Change the setting of AMETBASE and AMET\_DATABASE in aqProject_pre_and_post.csh and run the script.
 Update other fields as desired.

 ```
-./aqProject.csh >& log.populate
+./aqProject_pre_and_post.csh >& log.populate
 ```

 ## Run Example AQ and MET analyses